yegor256/loog/README.md

 you can use for production (`Loog::REGULAR`) or for testing (`Loog::VERBOSE`).
 You can also shut it up with `Loog::NULL`.

-There is also `Logger::Buffer` class that you can use for testing.
+There is also `Loog::Buffer` class that you can use for testing.
 It accumulates all log calls and then returns the entire output through the `to_s()` method.